 - Buy a few timers for your lights and program them for different times so your house doesn’t advertise its empty status.

 - Lock all doors, windows, gates and screen doors.
-You may feel that your house is battened down, but you still need to double and then triple-check.
+You may feel that your house is battened down, but you still need to double-check before you leave.

 - Have a neighbor check your porch on a daily basis to make sure there aren’t any packages or flyers sitting there, serving as a red flag that your home is unoccupied.